Search by keyword or browse our list of services.

 “When you deliver the bears to these children in the hospital and see the look on their faces, that just melts my heart.
 The smile and the appreciation makes all the difference in the world.
 That’s why I deliver the bears.” said Perry.

-Sydney Butler is an intern in the Communications and Marketing department at St. Luke’s.
+Sydney Butler was formerly an intern in the Communications and Marketing department at St. Luke’s.

 How do you define health?
 Physical?
 Mental?
 Social?
 Health goes beyond medical care.
 It's how we take care of ourselves, how we interact with our communities, how we take care of each other.